QuantLet/XFG3/gFourierInversion/README.md

 Usage : r = gFourierInversion(N,K,dt,t0,x0,charf,l)

 Input:
-- FALSE: scalar, the modulus of the Fast Fourier Transform (FFT) used; should be a power of 2.
+- N: scalar, the modulus of the Fast Fourier Transform (FFT) used; should be a power of 2.
 - K: 'scalar, the number of evaluations of the characteristic function; K has to be smaller or equal to N; when K < N, the input vector is filled with zeros up to N.'
 - dt: scalar, the grid-size in t used for the approximation of the inversion integral